stencho/Swoop/readme.md

 - [ ] Tooltip + registration system

 ### Implemented useful features and effects
-- UIElements are simple to build, fully aware of mouse state, and can automatically draw all of their contents to a RenderTarget2D by setting a bool, to avoid things like text spilling out of boxes
+- UIElements are simple to build, fully aware of mouse state, and can automatically draw all of their contents to a RenderTarget2D by setting a bool, to avoid drawing outside their bounds
-- Element focus system, with element-specific keyboard handling for the currently focused element (focus a checkbox and press enter or space, it will switch state)
+- Element focus system, with element-specific keyboard handling for the currently focused element (focus a checkbox and press enter or space to toggle state)
 - High poll rate, multi-threaded, RawInput-based mouse and keyboard support (with MonoGame as a fallback input handler, also managed in a way which supports multi-threading)
 - AutoRenderTarget, 'draw' Action automatically runs at the start of each draw, and AutoRenderTarget.Manager.(un)register_background/foreground_draw() make the renderer automatically draw the RT to the screen, above or below the rest of the UI.
-Also allows any shaders drawn to ARTs which are being drawn in the foreground to access the screen's pixels (via a screen position UV map)
+Also allows any shaders drawn to ARTs and drawn in the foreground to access the screen's pixels (via a screen position UV map)
 - Easy to use drawing library for images, text, and 2D primitives
-- ManagedEffect class to make implementing and dealing with pixel shaders far less annoying.
-Also capable of drawing simple 3D models, and the ShadedQuad/ShadedQuadWVP classes uses this to draw an arbitrary pixel shader to a 3D plane
+- ManagedEffect class to make implementing and dealing with pixel shaders faster and less annoying
 - 2D image-based SDFs, as well as a pixel-perfect SDF-based circle drawing shader
 - A 2D GJK implementation (might eventually finish adding EPA, might even add move/slide collision resolution in the future)

 ##### MGRawInputLib
 This is actually useful on its own.
-MGRawInputLib provides the Input and InputHandler classes, as well as implementations of WinAPI externs to handle window moving and resizing.
+It provides the Input, InputHandler, and Window classes.

 The Input class runs a thread which regularly polls the RawInput or MonoGame APIs.
-It captures all changes in mouse/keyboard input in whichever API it's currently watching, and lets all InputHandlers know what those changes are.
-The InputHandler's parent class can then, for example, check mouse movement/scroll deltas, with any amount of time in between checks, and get an accurate delta since that class's last check.
+It captures all changes in mouse/keyboard input in whichever API it's currently watching, and lets all existing InputHandlers know what those changes are.
+It easily runs at tens of thousands of ticks/sec (and should *always* be run at a higher tickrate than any other thread).

+Any InputHandler can then, for example, check mouse movement/scroll deltas, with any amount of time in between checks, and get an accurate delta since that specific InputHandler's last check.
+Also allows for just_pressed/just_released checks for buttons/keys.

-This effectively allows for multi-threaded input to work in MonoGame without several things breaking due to complete lack of frame sync.
+This allows for multi-threaded input to work properly in MonoGame.
 Any amount of threads can pull accurate input info as long as they stick to their own InputHandlers.

+The Window class contains the bools 'moving_window' and 'resizing_window' which will use WinAPI calls to automatically move/resize the window.

 ### Usage:
 ```csharp